DMEP/Portfolio/Year-3/Advanced-Systems-Analysis-and-Design/Group-Project-2/ReadMe.md

-# Assignment Folder Contents
+# Contents

-## Ming Code
-The two Java files for the assignment.

-## Test Plan
-A word document showing how the program was tested at that point in time.

-## User Guide
+## Volunteer Community Solution
-A word document for all the features of the program.
+A word document containing all the requirements, diagrams, and interface designs for the website and database.